I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient3-endsession.md

 <p> </p>

 ## -remarks
 <p>This method may be called at any time with <i>Flags</i> set to DEBUG_END_REENTRANT.
 If, for example, the application needs to exit but another thread is using the engine, this method can be used to perform as much cleanup as possible.</p>

 <p>Using DEBUG_END_REENTRANT may leave the engine in an indeterminate state.
 If this flag is used, no subsequent calls should be made to the engine.</p>

-<p>For more information about debugger sessions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.</p>

-<p>This method may be called at any time with <i>Flags</i> set to DEBUG_END_REENTRANT.
-If, for example, the application needs to exit but another thread is using the engine, this method can be used to perform as much cleanup as possible.</p>

-<p>Using DEBUG_END_REENTRANT may leave the engine in an indeterminate state.
-If this flag is used, no subsequent calls should be made to the engine.</p>